hardscrabble/hardscrabble.github.io/_posts/2007-02-21-art-appreciator-or-one-of-pavlovs-dog.md

 ---
 layout: post
-title: "Art appreciator or one of Pavlov&rsquo;s dog?"
+title: Art appreciator or one of Pavlov&rsquo;s dog?
 date: 2007-02-21 12:00 AM
 category: pop culture
+tags:
+- psychology
+- film
-tags: psychology, film, from the archives, music
+- from the archives
+- music
 ---

 In my Psychology class today we talked about Pavlov's dogs, the ones that were conditioned to start drooling at the sound of a bell, because they were trained to associate it with food.